The Ultimate Guide to Grilling Tender, Juicy Ribs

 Of course, no barbecue is complete without some delicious sides to go with those ribs.
 I love to pair my ribs with classic barbecue staples, like:

-• Potato Salad: Creamy, tangy, and perfect for soaking up all those delicious barbecue juices.
+• potato salad: Creamy, tangy, and perfect for soaking up all those delicious barbecue juices.
 I love the classic potato salad, with its creamy dressing and tangy dill.
 But feel free to get creative and try different variations.
 Maybe a mustard-based potato salad with crispy bacon, or a potato salad with a smoky chipotle dressing.

 • Coleslaw: A refreshing and crunchy side that cuts through the richness of the ribs.
 I prefer a classic coleslaw with a tangy vinegar dressing.
 But you can also try a creamy coleslaw with a mayonnaise-based dressing, or a slaw with a sweet and spicy dressing.